 Our mission is to ensure the future of farming in New England by putting more farmers more securely on more land.

 Since 2004 we have provided caring support and expert guidance to help farmers, landowners and communities navigate the complex challenges of land access, tenure and transfer.
-And our comprehensive and collaborative approach achieves customized solutions and helps realize family, farm business and community goals.
+Our comprehensive and collaborative approach achieves solutions to help realize family, farm business and community goals.
+(Our history)

 We believe that any strategy to improve land access and tenure security for beginning and established farmers must make land: